lucascudo/reach-challenge/README.md

 # reach-challenge

-A Amazon Web Service S3 bucket listing tool developed for Rea.ch Challenge.
+A simple Amazon Web Service S3 bucket listing tool developed for Rea.ch Challenge.

 Instructions:

-Make sure you have PHP and Composer installed on your system, then open the src directory on Terminal and type:
+Make sure that you have PHP and Composer installed on your system, then open the src directory on Terminal and type:

 Installing dependencies:
 ```sh